The Science Curriculum at St Thomas

 - Gather and record data to help answer questions

-- Know what a habitat is and how it is suited to a specific animal.
-(Y2)
+- Know what a habitat is and how animals and plants are adapted to living in them (Y2)

 By the end of KS2, our pupils will: